 There are more advantages than disadvantages to hiring a professional registered agent service for your business.
 Registered Agent Services are also called commercial registered agents.

 - Privacy: Your registered agent’s address will be listed on the public record -- not your personal or office address.
 This is especially important to consider if your business operates out of your home.

 - Convenience: If you choose to act as your own registered agent, you will need to be available to receive official notices during standard business hours at the address you provide.
 Hiring a professional registered agent allows you to keep a flexible schedule.

 - Discretion: If your business is ever sued, your registered agent will notify you immediately and discreetly.
 No need to worry about getting served in front of your employees, or worse -- your customers.

-Northwest provides the most comprehensive registered agent services you can get for the price.
-There's no hidden fees, and no gimmicks.
-Plus, if you form your Wisconsin LLC using Northwest, they'll include a full year of registered agent services for free when you hire them for formation services.
+Incfile provides the most comprehensive registered agent service for the price.
+There are no hidden fees or gimmicks.
+Plus, Incfile will include a full year of registered agent services for free when you hire them for formation services.

-Northwest's online document management system and regular compliance alerts make working with them totally worry-free.
+Incfile’s online document management system and regular compliance alerts make working with them worry-free.
 They'll scan and upload all your essential legal documents and mail you physical copies as needed.

 Registered Agent Service